Preparing to teach A level Mathematics

 It is not our usual policy to allow teachers to enrol on more than one sustained course (TAM, TFM, TM, TS, TD) at the same time.
 Please contact us at [email protected] before making multiple course applications.

 Yes, a certificate of course participation is available.
-This certificate is dependent on the participant engaging fully in the online sessions and completing the two written maths assignments mentioned above.
+This certificate is dependent on the participant engaging fully in the online sessions and submitting the portfolio described above.

 Find a course